logicuniverse/manifesto/README.md

 ---

-> Thanks for reading this far.
-But I have some "bad news": **There is no going back.**
->
-> Once you perceive the 3D topology of logic, linear code will forever look like a fragile, collapsing tape.
->
-> **Welcome to the LogicUniverse.**
->
-> ---
->
-> **Connect:**
+> **Connection**
-> If this topological manifesto resonates with you, or if you have any reflections to share, feel free to reach out to the origin:
+> If this topological manifesto resonates with you, feel free to reach out to the origin:
 > **[origin@logicuniverse.org](mailto:origin@logicuniverse.org)**

----

-**_Construct, not write.
-Architect, not predict.
-Order over entropy._**